DRC Director &

 Randall started in higher education disability services in 2007, spending the first 5-years at Lake Michigan Community College.
 Additional stops included Northern Illinois University and Eastern Michigan University prior to arriving at Purdue in February 2016.
 Before higher education, Randall spent 18 years as a private Vocational Rehabilitation Counselor performing medical case management and return to work consulting with private/public employers, insurance companies, and attorneys.
 He earned a BS from Michigan State University and an MA in Guidance and Counseling from Northern Michigan University.
 Professional Development activity includes participation in a US DoE Funded 3 year research grant: Project ShIFT (Shaping Inclusion through Foundational Transformation).
 A member of the Association of Higher Education and Disability (AHEAD), and frequent presenter nationally.
 He earned the AHEAD Diversity Recognition Award in 2014 for “…outstanding service in promoting diversity within our profession and places of work.”

-Kelsey Jordan serves as the Disability Resource Center (DRC) Testing Coordinator, overseeing the Accommodated Testing Center and its daily operations.
-In addition to her role as Testing Coordinator, she also serves as the Staff Advisor for the Student Advisory Committee (DRC-SAC).
+Kelsey Jordan serves as one of the Disability Resource Center's (DRC) Assistant Directors, overseeing the Accommodated Testing Center and its daily operations.
+In addition to her role as Testing Center Manager, she also serves as the Social Committee Chair for Student Success Programs.
 Kelsey joined the DRC team in 2015 as a campus transfer from Purdue University Northwest (PNW) where she worked in a supervisory position in the Student Success Center.
 In 2016, Kelsey earned her Master’s degree in Student Affairs and Higher Education from Indiana State University.
 Prior to that, she completed her undergraduate education at PNW with a concentration in Natural Sciences.
 Kelsey enjoys working with students and faculty to help identify and breakdown disability related barriers across campus.
 Kelsey is a true Boilermaker as she loves this campus and never misses a Purdue Basketball or Football game.
 Boiler Up!

 Lisa worked as an electrician before an acquired disability forced her to retire in 2003.
 She returned to school and received her BA in 2005 and MS Ed. in 2011 from Purdue.
 As a student with a disability, Lisa learned the importance of appropriate accommodations to ensure equal access to the educational opportunities afforded to her.
 Prior to joining the Purdue DRC in July 2017, Lisa taught special education and worked as a State of Indiana Vocational Rehabilitation Counselor.
 Lisa is a member of the Association on Higher Education and Disability (AHEAD) and the state affiliate IN-AHEAD.